nomagicisreal/overlay_model/README.md

 ```

 Not only we don't have to create an overlay entry instance,
-but we also have more control on overlay insertion, update, removal by `OverlayPlan` and `OverlayModel`.
+but we also have more control on overlay insertion, update, removal by `OverlayPlan` and
+`OverlayModel`.\n
-Not only `OverlayMixin`, there are also `OverlayFutureMixin` and `OverlayStreamMixin` !
+Not just `OverlayMixin`, there are also `OverlayFutureMixin` and `OverlayStreamMixin` !

-take `OverlayFutureMixin` for sample:
+take `OverlayFutureMixin` for example:

 ```dart
 class _SampleState extends State<Sample> with OverlayMixin<Sample>, OverlayFutureMixin<Sample> {
   void toggle() =>